 Given the volume of ad creative that you’ll need to create and test to keep your campaign engaging and achieving ROAS with audiences, you can conveniently leverage winning ads and posts from Facebook.
 Posting them into Instagram slideshow ads can help you get the most out of your creative.

 Slideshows work really well for products and services with high-quality photography or cinematography, including, but not limited to:

 - Travel and tourism

 Here’s an example from the Montana state tourism board, where a slideshow of visually stunning photos and videos are used to showcase the reasons that visitors should come to the state.

 Single Image Ads

-Instagram’s pure scale, evident in its reach, targeting and retargeting capabilities, has made it an attractive platform for advertisers moving millions in marketing dollars to run ads on it.
+Instagram’s pure scale, evident in its reach, targeting and retargeting capabilities, has made it an attractive platform for social advertisers.
+As a result, moving millions in marketing dollars to run ads on it.
 At the same time, maintaining ROAS is important for performance advertisers, and it’s achievable with frequent creative testing.
-Throughout your campaign, constant creative testing is necessary to uncover winning ads that significantly improve ROAS.
-Using high-performing creative can rapidly improve and increase ROAS.
+Throughout your campaign, constant creative testing is necessary to uncover winning ads, because high-performing creative can rapidly improve and increase ROAS.

 Your best-performing Instagram ad creative may have a lifespan of fewer than 30 days.
 So you’ll need to continue your ad creative testing.
 Thus, producing wins that offset performance degradation that happens naturally as creative fatigues.
 Creative testing is absolutely required to maintain ROAS at scale.
 And it never stops — but the results will be worth the continual campaign and creative management.